How can debt management help me?

 - Effective for youAs a professional debt management company, we can use our experience to negotiate on your behalf, so your debt management plan should be reasonable for your lenders and manageable for you: After all, there's no point us agreeing a repayment plan that you can't maintain - or asking for a reduction your lenders won't agree to.

-At Gregory Pennington we've found that the best way to help you succeed on your debt management plan is to give you your own 'finance manager' to talk to about your finances, whenever you need.
-That way you'll be dealing with someone who knows your finances inside out and knows you - instead of being passed to a different person every time you call.
+At Gregory Pennington we've found that the best way to help you succeed on your Debt Management Plan is to give you a dedicated Finance Team to talk about your finances, whenever you need.
+That way you will be dealing with a small team who know your finances inside and out, who have a vast amount of knowledge and experience to guide you through your plan.

 What if debt management isn't right for me?